Skip to Cookie Banner Skip to content Skip to footer

 We’ve been here before

 Despite the uneasy feelings associated with any pullback in financial markets, it can be reassuring to know that these are not uncharted waters.
-In fact, if you look at U.S. equity markets spanning the past 70 years, there were10 distinct bear market events.
-This suggests that on average, long-term investors should expect to encounter a bear market roughly once every 7 years.
+In fact, if you look at U.S. equity markets spanning the past 66 years, there were 10 distinct bear market events.
+This suggests that on average, long-term investors have encountered a bear market roughly once every seven years.

 A history of U.S equity of bull & bear markets

-As of June 13, 2022.
-Reflects S&P 500 Index.
+As of January 31, 2025.
+Reflects S&P 500 Index in USD.
 Source: RBC GAM, Bloomberg.
 An investment cannot be made directly into an index.
 The graph does not reflect transaction costs, investment management fees or taxes.
 If such costs and fees were reflected, returns would be lower.
 Past performance is not a guarantee of future results.
-Bull market starts from lowest close reached after market has fallen 20% or more.
+Bull market starts from lowest close reached after market has fallen 20% of more.
 Bear market starts from when the index closes at least 20% down from its previous high.
+Recessions are denoted by the shaded area.
+Bear market returns are denoted by yellow.
+Bull market returns are denoted by blue.

 • Bear markets come in all shapes and sizes.
 Some bear markets are mild and quick, like the one in 1957 where U.S. equities fell 20.7% and then began to recover in about 3 months.
 Other bears have been quite severe.
 For instance, during the global financial crisis, U.S. equities fell nearly 57% during a bear market that lasted roughly a year and a half.

 • Long-term resiliency of markets.
-Regardless of the severity or length of the pullback, markets have always recovered along the path to achieving new highs.
+Regardless of the severity or length of the pullback, markets have always recovered along the path to achieving new highs over the long term.

 • Lower asset prices should lead to higher long-term returns.
 Trying to time the bottom of a bear market is next to impossible.
 That said, regardless of when people invest during a bear market, history suggests they usually see positive subsequent returns over the long term.